Gkhadharbee/DevOps_project/README.md

 cd nginx_image
 ```

-2. Create another directory called Files where we will store the index file and the dockerfile.
+2. Create another directory called files where we will store the index file and the dockerfile.

 ```bash
 mkdir files